 The following is a list of the most common SAQ versions in relation to Unzer integration types.
 Choosing your integration type is the first step to determine your SAQ version.

 |Payment Pages, Plugins, UI Components||SAQ A||Applicable for card-not-present merchants, when all cardholder data functions are outsourced to a PCI-compliant payment processor.
 Eligible e-commerce implementations: when merchant website is entirely hosted and administered by a compliant third-party payment processor, or provides an iframe to a PCI-compliant third-party payment processor or contains a URL link redirecting consumers from merchant web site to a PCI-compliant payment processor.|

 |Virtual terminal (MOTO)||SAQ C-VT||Applicable for merchants using only web-based virtual terminals, without electronic cardholder data storage.|

 |Server side-only integration||SAQ D||All other merchants not covered by any SAQ and all service providers defined by a payment brand as eligible to complete an SAQ.|

 Unzer supports you in the process of checking and meeting PCI compliance requirements.

-During your onboarding with Unzer we send you an individualised link to register on our internet-based PCI platform https://pci.unzer.com.
+During your onboarding with Unzer, we send you an individualized link to register on our internet-based PCI platform https://pci.unzer.com.
 The registration can be completed in minutes.